 - Obtain written confirmation from a qualified person that further investigative or remedial work has been conducted.
-The electrical safety standards have been met, or that additional investigative or remedial work is required.
+The electrical safety standards have been met, or additional investigative or remedial work is required.

-Suppose the remedial notice is ignored and action is not taken with 28 days.
+Suppose the remedial notice is ignored and action is not taken within 28 days.
 In that case, the local authority can arrange remedial work to be carried out, with consent from the tenant, and recover the cost from the landlord.